jzheng20/jzheng20.github.io/_pages/about.md

   - /about.html
 ---

 My current research interest are mainly about low rank-sparse representation learning and its application in data analysis and computer vision.
 And I am also interested in studying explainable deep learning and math discovery in machine learning in the future.
-For more information, please check my [CV.pdf](https://jzheng20.github.io/files/CV-JingjingZheng.pdf)

 Research Interests:
 ======